ropensci/rtika/README.md

 In September 2017, user *kyusque* released `tikaR`, which uses the `rJava` package to interact with Tika (See: <https://github.com/kyusque/tikaR>).
 As of writing, it provided a `xml` parser and metadata extraction.

 With `rtika`, I chose to interface with the Tika CLI and its 'batch processor' tool.
 Much of the batch processor is implemented in Tika 1.17 (See: <https://wiki.apache.org/tika/TikaBatchOverview>).
 The Tika batch processor has good efficiency when processing tens of thousands of documents, is not too slow for a single document, and handles errors gracefully.
 Further, connecting `R` to the Tika CLI batch processor is relatively easy to maintain, because the `R` code is simple.
 I anticipate that various researchers will need plain text output, while others want json output.
 These are implemented in the CLI and hence in `rtika` (although apparently not in `tikaR`).
 Multiple threads are supported in both the CLI and `rtika`.
 The `rtika` package anticipates future features with the `args` attribute of the `tika` function, that allows access to the Tika CLI.
-Another motivation was that `rJava` hwasonce bifficult to get working on Ubuntu and CentOS, especially around wthe time hen Java was not open sourced, although that probably ihas improved
+Another motivation was that `rJava` was once difficult to get working on Ubuntu and CentOS, especially around the time hen Java was not open sourced, although that probably has improved